Atlas Shrugged: Plot

 Dagny Taggart, the operating vice-president of Taggart Transcontinental Railroad, keeps the company going amid a sustained economic depression.
-As economic conditions worsen and government enforces statist controls on successful businesses, people repeat the cryptic phrase "Who is John Galt?" which means: "Don't ask questions nobody can answer"; or more broadly, "Why bother?".
+As economic conditions worsen and government enforces statist controls on successful businesses, people repeat the cryptic phrase "Who is John Galt?" which means: "Don't ask questions nobody can answer."

 Her brother Jim, the railroad's president, seems to make irrational decisions, such as buying from Orren Boyle's unreliable Associated Steel.
 Dagny is also disappointed to discover that the Argentine billionaire Francisco d'Anconia, her childhood friend and first love, is risking his family's copper company by constructing the San Sebastián copper mines, even though Mexico will probably nationalize them.

 Despite the risk, Jim and Boyle invest heavily in a railway for the region while ignoring the Rio Norte Line in Colorado, where entrepreneur Ellis Wyatt has discovered large oil reserves.
 Mexico nationalizes the mines and railroad line, but the mines are discovered to be worthless.
 To recoup the railroad's losses, Jim influences the National Alliance of Railroads to prohibit competition in prosperous areas such as Colorado.
 Wyatt demands that Dagny supply adequate rails to his wells before the ruling takes effect.

 In Philadelphia, self-made steel magnate Hank Rearden develops Rearden Metal, an alloy lighter and stronger than conventional steel.
 Dagny opts to use Rearden Metal in the Rio Norte Line, becoming the first major customer for the product.
 After Hank refuses to sell the metal to the State Science Institute, a government research foundation run by Dr. Robert Stadler, the Institute publishes a report condemning the metal without identifying problems with it.
 As a result, many significant organizations boycott the line.
 Although Stadler agrees with Dagny's complaints about the unscientific tone of the report, he refuses to override it.
 To protect Taggart Transcontinental from the boycott, Dagny decides to build the Rio Norte Line as an independent company named the John Galt Line.

 Hank is unhappy with his manipulative wife Lillian, but feels obliged to stay with her.
 He is attracted to Dagny, and when he joins her for the inauguration of the John Galt Line, they become lovers.
 On a vacation, Hank and Dagny discover an abandoned factory with an incomplete but revolutionary motor that runs on atmospheric static electricity.
-They begin searching for the inventor, and Dagny hires scientist Quentin Daniels to reconstruct the motor.
-However, a series of economically harmful directives are issued by Wesley Mouch, a former Rearden lobbyist who betrayed Hank in return for a job leading a government agency.
+They begin searching for the inventor, and Dagny hires scientist Quentin Daniels to reconstruct the motor; however, a series of economically harmful directives are issued by Wesley Mouch, a former Rearden lobbyist who betrayed Hank in return for a job leading a government agency.
 Wyatt and other important business leaders quit and disappear, leaving their industries to failure.